 Third - frontline services are under real pressure.
 Performance against key constitutional standards is deteriorating.
 In the 12 months to January 2017, an average of 89% people were seen within the 4 hours at A&E, compared to the 95% standard.
 The 92% 18-week elective surgery target has not been met since February 2016.
 The ambulance target for 75% of the most urgent calls to be responded to within 8 minutes was not met in any month in 2016/17.

 Fourth, and finally - the NHS workforce is severely strained.
 All trusts report difficulties in recruiting and retaining staff.
 There are persistent shortages across key staff groups including nurses, paramedics and A&E doctors.
 There remains uncertainty on the future rights and status of the 161,000 EU nationals working in health and social care in England after the UK leaves the EU.

-There are persistent shortages across key staff groups including nurses, paramedics and A&E doctors.Director of policy and strategytweet this
+There are persistent shortages across key staff groups including nurses, paramedics and A&E doctors.Director of Policy and Strategy and Deputy Chief Executivetweet this

 The public is now concerned about the NHS.
 Fifty-seven per cent think its ability to deliver care and services has been worsening and they expect a continuing decline.
 There's a lot going on in the UK, in Europe and the rest of the world right now.
 However if politicians don't use this election to keep the NHS football in play - perhaps by pledging greater investment and political support for the difficult changes that need to happen - it will be an own goal.

 This article was first published by the BMJ on 4 May 2017